Featured image of post VNE Writeup

 SUID, short for Set User ID, is a special permission that can be assigned to executable files.
 When an executable file has the SUID permission enabled, it allows users who execute the file to temporarily assume the privileges of the file’s owner.

-Using the information we have gathered, we can try to assess vulnerabilities on our target system.
-So far, we have thought of environment variable injection, but now it is time for us to plot out this plan.
+Using the information we have gathered, we can try to assess vulnerabilities on the target system.
+So far, we have thought of environment variable injection so we can try to plan this out.

-We make our own ls binary that spawns a shell.
+We make an ls binary that spawns a shell.
 Since the file has an SUID, this will give us a root shell if the binary we are manipulating uses ls (in which according to the hints, it does).

 When “ls” is typed into the command line, the system looks through path for an executable with the name “ls”.
-So in our injected PATH, because /tmp is first, when the binary which runs ls as root runs “ls” as root it wil run our binary as root which will run /bin/bash root.
+So in the injected PATH, because /tmp is first, when the binary which runs ls as root runs “ls” as root it wil run the binary as root which will run /bin/bash root.

 image

-First, let’s log onto our machine.
+First, let’s log onto the machine.
 To logon, we will need to use ssh with the command format of:

 ssh -p <port> <user>@<ip>